Ask AI

 Key sources

-The following summarized guidelines for the evaluation and management of atrial fibrillation are prepared by our editorial team based on guidelines from the American Heart Association (AHA/HRS/ACC/ACCP 2024), the Canadian Cardiovascular Society (CCS/CAIC 2024), the Kidney Disease: Improving Global Outcomes Foundation (KDIGO 2024), the Society of Thoracic Surgeons (STS 2024), the European Society of Hypertension (ESH 2023), the Society for...
+The following summarized guidelines for the evaluation and management of atrial fibrillation are prepared by our editorial team based on guidelines from the American Academy of Family Physicians (AAFP 2024,2017), the American Heart Association (AHA/HRS/ACC/ACCP 2024), the Canadian Cardiovascular Society (CCS/CAIC 2024), the European Society of Cardiology (ESC/EACTS 2024,2021), the Kidney Disease: Improving Global Outcomes Foundation (KDIGO 2024), the Society ...

 Show more